zacksimpson/reminders-web/README.md

 ## Connecting your phone

-Phone syncing requires the of Reminders for the LPIII.
+Phone syncing requires the [prerelease version](https://github.com/zacksimpson/reminders-tool/releases/tag/v2.0.0-beta.1) of Reminders for the LPIII.
+It will not work on the build marked "Latest Release". _Note: the prerelease version is not yet at full feature parity with the latest release build.
+Read more in the release notes!_

 The phone app and this website share the same account and the same lists/tasks.
 On your Light Phone III, open Reminders, go to Settings → Account, and sign in with the same email and password you use here.
 See the in-app "Phone Sync" screen (Account tab) for details on how syncing behaves.

 ## Stack